pant482/Garhwali-Patrika/README.md

 📰 **Categorized News** – Covering politics, culture, weather, and regional updates.
 🔧 **Tech Stack** – HTML, CSS, JavaScript, and backend integration (TBD).

+I'll keep adding and updating files, as the project makes more progress.

 This project is a step toward preserving and promoting the **Garhwali language** in the digital space. 🚀